Tom Hateley: Tranmere Rovers

 On 21 September 2013, Hateley moved to England by joining League One Tranmere Rovers on a 4-month contract.

 He made his debut on the same day for the club in a 2–0 loss away at Notts County, he played the full 90 minutes whilst picking up a yellow card in the process.
 Four days later, he made his next appearance in the third round of the League Cup against Stoke City and despite losing 2–0, Hateley, along with three defenders, "delivered solid displays in defence".
 Hateley then played in central midfield, before a spell out of the team through injury.

 After four months, Hateley left the club at the end of his contract.

 Śląsk Wrocław

 On 23 January 2014, Hateley left Tranmere Rovers to move abroad by joining Polish side Śląsk Wrocław on a two-and-a-half-year contract despite interest from Partick Thistle.
 Hateley had previously gone on trial with the club, which went successfully.
 Upon the move, he revealed his former Motherwell teammate Henrik Ojamaa had recommended he should move to Poland.

 Hateley made his Ekstraklasa debut on 16 February 2014, in an away match against Lech Poznań.

 Dundee

 Hateley signed a two-year contract with Dundee on 5 September 2016.
 Before joining the club, he had also spoken to Partick Thistle and Hibernian.

 On 31 August 2017, Hateley was released from his contract by mutual consent.

+After a brief stint with AEK Larnaca, Hateley returned to Piast Gliwice in October 2021, signing a contract that kept him with the club until the end of the 2021–2022 season, with an option for extension.
+He continued to be a key player for Piast, contributing to the team's successes in the Polish Ekstraklasa.
+Hateley announced his retirement from football after the 2023/2024 season.